jlecomte/ascom-wireless-flat-panel/README.md

 **Answer:** Absolutely!
 Please refer to [my evaluation of the uniformity of this panel](https://github.com/jlecomte/circular-led-flat-panel-evaluation) for more information.

+**Question:** Is this compatible with ZWO's ASIAir?

+**Answer:** Unfortunately, no. As far as I know, ASIAir does not support ASCOM-compatible flat panels of any kind.
+That is because ASIAir is a closed ecosystem, and it is not possible to install additional drivers on an ASIAir unit.
+Additionally, ASIAir is based on the INDI platform, and I have not released an INDI driver for this device.

 **Question:** My antivirus identifies your setup executable file as a malware (some kind of Trojan)

 **Answer:** This is a false detection, extremely common with installers created with [Inno Setup](https://jrsoftware.org/isinfo.php) because virus and malware authors also use Inno Setup to distribute their malicious payload...
 Anyway, there isn't much I can do about this, short of signing the executable.
 Unfortunately, that would require a code signing certificate, which costs money.
 So, even though the executable I uploaded to GitHub is perfectly safe, use at your own risk!